mcpython4-coding/Documentation/mcpython/server/command/Command.md

         static
         function insert_command_syntax_holder(command_syntax_holder: CommandSyntaxHolder)

-            Takes an ParseBridge and fills it with life
+            Takes a CommandSyntaxHolder and fills it with life
-            :param command_syntax_holder: the parse bridge to use
+            :param command_syntax_holder: the syntax holder to use

         static